The Best Metals For Sensitive Ears: A Beginners Guide (VIDEO)

 Stainless-steel is often marketed as hypoallergenic however, not all stainless-steel is created equally.

 As noted by the Nickel Institute, more than two-thirds of the global nickel production is used to produce stainless-steel.

 And the alloying element that makes steel “stainless “is chromium; HOWEVER, it’s the addition of nickel that enables stainless-steel to become a versatile alloy.

 According to Golden Age Beads, an eCommerce beading shop, the best hypoallergenic stainless-steel is marked as XC45 steel or 430 stainless-steel.
 These usually have less than 1% nickel.

 To my misfortune, I have found a few retailers that have this identification for their products.
-It may be that the demand for including this designation is not there or it may be that this form of stainless-steel is simply not readily available.
+It may be that the demand for including this designation isn’t there or it may be that this form of stainless-steel isn’t readily available.
 I am not sure.

 Pearlman’s Fine Jewelers published a Platinum 101 article where they further explain that it is an excellent metal for people with sensitive skin.
 However, they warn that it is a dense material that might not make it the best choice for people to wear long-term as it could prove uncomfortable.